 Data were collected using a mixed data collection method.
 Primary data were collected using a questionnaire and secondary data were obtained from the BOZ’s official website.
 Thirty questionnaires were distributed to the selected participants.
-The distribution process was accompanied with an explanation on the process of answering the questionnaire.
-Twenty questionnaires of the thirty that were distributed were answered.
-Data collected from the BOZ official website pertained to the MFZL’s annual effective interest rates covering the years; 2020, 2021, 2022, and 2023.
+The distribution process was accompanied with an explanation on the process of answering the questionnaire, and of the total thirty distributed questionnaires, only twenty were answered.
+Data collected from the BOZ official website pertained to the MFZL’s annual effective interest rates covering the years - 2020, 2021, 2022, and 2023.

 Data collection tools

 In the selection of a data collection tool, Maxwell (2012) argues that triangulation is recommended in a study, as the selected multiple data collection methods check on each other as to validity of the collected data and provision of information about different aspects of the phenomenon being investigated.
-The questionnaire was used to collect primary data, and secondary data were collected from the BOZ website.
+The questionnaire was used to collect primary data and secondary data were collected from the BOZ website.

 Questionnaire

-A questionnaire is a form or instrument composed of a set of questions and secure answers respondents fill to give the investigator data needed for the study (Taherdoost, 2022c).
+A questionnaire is a form or instrument composed of a set of questions and secure answers through the filled-in data an investigator needs for the study (Taherdoost, 2022c).
 According to Kabir (2016) cited in Taherdoost (2022c), though it is commonly used to gather statistical data, a questionnaire is also designed for measuring separate variables such as behaviours, preferences, and facts.
 Walle (2015) submits that a questionnaire can be composed of: structured questions, requiring specific responses that are predetermined and with very little need to think; and unstructured questions, requiring more freedom to respond to respond in a thoughtful and unique way.
-Questionnaires are credited with, being easy for participants to fill in, less time spent in answering questions, responses can easily be coded, and statistically manipulated (Walle, 2015).
+Questionnaires are credited with being easy for participants to fill in, less time spent in answering questions, responses can easily be coded, and statistically manipulated (Walle, 2015).

-The questionnaire was in two parts; Part I, contained information of the respondent.
+The questionnaire was in two parts.
+Part I, contained information of the respondent.
 Part II, required responses on the performance of MFZL.
 Further, Part II required respondents to provide their opinions on the amended public pensions law and the regulatory environment of the MFIs.

 Internet

 According to Taherdoost (2022b), secondary data sources which include; books, journals, research articles, and internet articles, are mostly not more valid than primary data sources, but equally as important.
-Secondary data collection methods include; published printing sources, journals, books, and general websites, among many others (Taherdoost, 2022b).
-The BOZ official website was the source of the secondary data from which MFZL’s annual interest rates for first three quarters of each of the years; 2020, 2021, 2022, and 2023 were obtained.
+Secondary data collection methods include published printing sources, journals, books, and general websites, among many others (Taherdoost, 2022b).
+The BOZ official website was the source of the secondary data from which MFZL’s annual interest rates for first three quarters of each of the years: 2020, 2021, 2022, and 2023 were obtained.

 Data Analysis

-In this research, collected data using questionnaires was analysed by way of using categorization and tabulation data analysis methods.
+The collected data using questionnaires was analysed using categorization and tabulation data analysis and the Dummy Variable Regression (DVR) Analysis methods.
 The answered questionnaires received from respondents were analysed in respect of their employment positions in MFZL, categorizing them under “senior staff” or “manager”.
 Quantitative data relating to performance of MFZL, collected from both the questionnaire and the BOZ website, were analysed by tabulating the performance rates under each of the three years.

 The tabulation data analysis method was also employed in analysis participants’ responses to questions that required a “yes” or “no” answer.
 The tabulation process involved the placing of the data into tables, grouping participants based on shared responses, analysing the data for insights, and reporting on the results derived from the analysis.
 Editing was done during the data collection period.

-Further, for a robust data analysis, the Dummy Variable Regression Analysis (DVR) model was also employed.
+Further, for a robust data analysis, the DVR Analysis model was also employed.
 In the DVR model, the period when early access to pension was permitted (April 2023) was treated as a policy intervention (dummy variable).